package-for-laravel/new-project/readme.md

 For these, you can run `bin/dev/artisan`, `bin/dev/composer` and `bin/dev/npm` if you're using the Docker configuration.

+**Configuration**

+All configuration options are defined in the `.env` file.
+You may change Docker settings there as well.

 **Unit Testing**

 `composer test` for tests (you can also use `bin/dev/test` followed by any PHPUnit arguments to run the test in docker container)